 The Cambodia-Thai border can be a bit dodgy, but not enough to bother flying.
 Check out Kao Yai and Erawan NPs for sure on your way through.

-Chok dee!
-7 months agoAnswered by Caitlin via WorldNomads.com
+Chok dee! almost 3 years agoAnswered by Caitlin via WorldNomads.com

 Of course,6 months is plenty.
-You'll never be able to see everything anywhere.In my backpacking days I had 4 days worth of clothes,then a local laundromat,and on to the next city.Athens & Cairo got way more but you can't stay forever.
-7 months agoAnswered by rick be via WorldNomads.com
+You'll never be able to see everything anywhere.In my backpacking days I had 4 days worth of clothes,then a local laundromat,and on to the next city.Athens & Cairo got way more but you can't stay forever. almost 3 years agoAnswered by rick be via WorldNomads.com